-- The Credit War Room continued to steer, coordinate and ensure the effective implementation of the Group's payment assistance strategy in relation to borrowers/customers affected by the COVID-19 pandemic, in a consistent and structured response across RHB Banking Group. - In addition to the extension of payment assistance mentioned • ESG considerations were integrated into lending, advisory and investment decision-making to manage and minimise negative above, the Bank conducted ad hoc stress tests and continuously monitored the performance and emerging risks of the portfolios impacts and promote sustainable development to create positive in order to actively assess the impact of the COVID-19 pandemic impacts through identified opportunities. • The Bank continuously embraced sustainability risk considerations on the portfolios. - Advanced analytics and machine learning were also adopted to enhance credit risk measurement and expected credit loss.
+- The Credit War Room continued to steer, coordinate and ensure the effective implementation of the Group's payment assistance strategy in relation to borrowers/customers affected by the COVID-19 pandemic, in a consistent and structured response across RHB Banking Group. - In addition to the extension of payment assistance mentioned above, the Bank conducted ad hoc stress tests and continuously monitored the performance and emerging risks of the portfolios in order to actively assess the impact of the COVID-19 pandemic on the portfolios. - Advanced analytics and machine learning were also adopted to enhance credit risk measurement and expected credit loss.